ONroute: Services

-ONroute locations by HKSC feature a Canadian Tire or Petro-Canada gas station, a Canadian Imperial Bank of Commerce ATM, and a 24-hour convenience store called ON Market.
+ONroute locations by HKSC feature a Canadian Tire-owned gas station (as of 2024, all Canadian Tire gas stations nationwide are being converted to the Petro-Canada brand), a CIBC ATM, and a 24-hour convenience store called ON Market.
 While each location offers a different selection of fast food providers, all locations feature a Tim Hortons together with some combination of A&W, Big Smoke Burger, Brioche Dorée, Burger King, Cinnabon, East Side Mario's Pronto, Extreme Pita, KFC, Taco Bell, Mr. Sub, New York Fries, Pizza Pizza, PurBlendz, Starbucks, Swiss Chalet, Wendy's or Yogen Früz outlets.
 In some cases, selection at the food outlets is more limited or prices higher than in non-highway locations of the same-brand chains.
 Many of the smaller brands no longer operate on the ONroute network.

 As of August 2025, the brands that remain include: